lingtalfi/Kamille/doc/claws/claws-mvc.md

 - C: the controller, it just branches the model's array to a template path.
         Therefore, its code should be very slim.

+        Another thing the controller can do is pass application environment/context variables to the model.
+        Note: if the model uses super php arrays directly (like $_GET, $_POST, etc), then there is no need for the controller to pass them to the model.

 Using the clawsMvc model promotes thin readable controllers, which makes it easier to create new pages or re-use pages.